Class MemoryUtil

 public static ShortBuffer memRealloc(@Nullable ShortBuffer ptr, int size)

-ShortBuffer version of memRealloc(java.nio.ByteBuffer, int).
+ShortBuffer version of memRealloc(ByteBuffer, int).

 Parameters: